isomerpages/moe-rivervalleyhigh/_our-stories/RV Events.md

 ![](/images/reviewatrvhs.PNG)

 Interested in Student Life at RV?
-Watch our videos on the official YouTube channel of the Students' Council:![] https://www.youtube.com/@ReViewAtRVHS
+Watch our videos on the official YouTube channel of the Students' Council: https://www.youtube.com/@ReViewAtRVHS

 ----------------